Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 Rosen was pretty buttoned up during his 25 minutes with me on Saturday afternoon.
 When speaking with Pete Thamel—formerly of SI, now with Yahoo!—in 2016, he was outspoken (“I’m not going to pretend to be 50”) and a little snarky.
 I’m not sure Rosen’s much different today than he was a couple of years ago.
 But there’s more at stake now.
 He’s still thoughtful and sincere, but maybe a little more calculating.
 It’s best for Rosen to be respectful.
 I asked him about what stood out from his meetings with teams in Indianapolis.

 “Meeting John Elway and Dan Marino was pretty special,” he said.
 “It was cool to actually shake their hand and get to say hi to them in person.
 Just seeing these faces that you've only seen on TV actually become real people was really cool.
-I was sitting in the Giants meeting room and I was saying, like, ‘Wow, Mr. Shurmur [Coach Pat Shurmur].
+I was sitting in the Giants meeting room, and I was saying, like, ‘Wow, Mr. Shurmur [Coach Pat Shurmur].
 You look a lot like you do on TV.’

 “In each room, with each team, you could kind of tell the team’s objective.
-Some people wanted to ask me about some of the things I have said on social media, like my hot tub and Trump hat and what not.
-Some people wanted to focus on that and some people were like, hey, whatever, we want to know about football.
+Some people wanted to ask me about some of the things I have said on social media, like my hot tub and Trump hat and whatnot.
+Some people wanted to focus on that, and some people were like, hey, whatever, we want to know about football.

-“I was never really bothered when anonymous people said that my teammates don’t like me, or I am a selfish guy, or too smart.
+“I was never really bothered when anonymous people said that my teammates don’t like me, or I’m a selfish guy, or too smart.
 But if it persists after this, it might bother me a little bit, because these teams have actually met me now.
 If that narrative continues, then there might be some substance to it, and that would bother me, but up until this point it has all kind of been noise.”

 You could see how annoyed Rosen was about the perception that affluence would soften his drive to be great, or cause him to quit at his first benching.